Councilmember Steve Churchill

 Kaitlyn strongly believes in giving back to the community.
 Since moving to Seneca County in 2012, she has contributed to a number of fundraising events such as Safe Harbors Gala Events to help establish a Domestic Violence Shelter for Victims in Seneca County.
 Other events include Seneca County Corrections Division Annual Christmas Gift Drive, as well assisting in raising funds for other annual events such as Shoot Out for Soldiers and Snow Bowl.
 In addition to these annual events, Kaitlyn participates in numerous other community fund raiser support project events to help her local community.

-Kaitlyn currently serves as a Town Board liaison to the Seneca Falls Development Corporation, and as a Public Safety and Town Court committee member.
+Kaitlyn currently serves as a Town Board liaison to the Seneca Falls Development Corporation, and as a Contract Review, Personnel, Public Safety and Town Court committee member.

 Contact Councilmember Kaitlyn Laskoski: firstname.lastname@example.org